Will hold our heads high says Rajnath amidst overwhelming support in RS on India-China issue

 China also claims approximately 90,000 sq. kms. of Indian territory in the Eastern Sector of the India-China boundary in Arunachal Pradesh, Rajnath Singh also said.

-He however added that no transgression will be tolerated.
+He, however, added that no transgression will be tolerated.
 We have maintained that disengagement should take place.
 No sought transgression will be tolerated the defence minister also said.

 I appeal to the House to back our soldiers says Rajnath in Rajya Sabha.
 Let no one doubt our determination.
 We are in favour of peace, but no compromise will be made, Singh also said.